chriskyfung/amp-affiliately-jekyll-theme/README.md

 3. Create a new branch from the master branch.
 4. Open a pull request on Github describing what was fixed or added.

-## Thanks
-Affiliately is based on [Affiliates](https://github.com/wowthemesnet/affiliates-jekyll-theme) jekyll theme.
-Thank You.

 ## Like my stuff?

 Would you like to buy me a coffee?
-I would really appreciate it if you could support me for the development.
+I would really appreciate it if you could support me for the theme development.

 <a href="https://www.buymeacoffee.com/chrisfungky"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" target="_blank"></a>

+## Thanks

+**AMP Affiliately** is developed based on MIT-licensed [Affiliates](https://github.com/wowthemesnet/affiliates-jekyll-theme) Jekyll theme designed by Sal, [WowThemes.net](https://www.wowthemes.net/).

 ## License

-The theme is available as open-source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This theme is available as open-source under the terms of the [MIT License](https://opensource.org/licenses/MIT).